MUNsdh/readthedocs/docs/source/Board Layout in PCBnew.rst

    .. figure:: ../_static/images/board14.PNG
      :figwidth: 700px
      :target: ../_static/images/board14.PNG
+  The Board outline and its visualization in KiCAD's 3D viewer

 * To add drilled holes to the board, just treat the holes as circles and place the graphic circles where you want the holes to be at.
 * Left click on the outline of the graphic to edit its properties such as length
-* Reduce the grid size at the middle of the top toolbar |grid| to ensure straighter lines
+* Reduce the grid size at the middle of the top toolbar |grid| to ensure more accurate, straighter lines